Find Grad Schools

 16 Yearly Graduations

 The 2nd most popular school in the country for information science majors who are seeking their doctor's degree is Pennsylvania State University - Main Campus.
 Roughly 0 attend the school each year.
-The average in-state tuition for full-time undergraduates is $19,672 per year, while in-state graduate students, on average, pay $24,956 per year.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
 During the most recent year for which we have data, 16 people received their doctor's degree in information science from Penn State University Park.
+About 29% of this group were women, and 7% were students from an underrepresented racial-ethnic group.

 15 Yearly Graduations

 University of Illinois at Urbana-Champaign is the 3rd most popular school in the nation for students seeking a doctor's degree in information science.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,768 per year, while in-state graduate students, on average, pay $15,545 per year.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
 During the most recent year for which we have data, 15 people received their doctor's degree in information science from UIUC.
-Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.
+About 55% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 #4